blacky990/NKN-Check-Nodes/README.md

 Note: The file with the ip's (IPList.csv) need to have "ip" on the first row and ip addresses on each row.
 Blocks Proposed counter (Rewarded & Refused) restarts if Node does.
-Current Version gets the Version of your local Windows nknc.exe
+Current Version gets the Version of your local Windows nknc.exe.

 Enjoy!